ninjaguppy/ModernTiresias/content/posts/wmas-one-aphantasia.md

 one point I stepped away from the fire and laid on the ground to get a better look at the stars.
 I can't claim that I was somehow sucked into the narrative and saw the heroes dancing among the stars.
-There was no "fantastical imagery" conjugate in my mind; all I saw were the stars, but I know that I experienced something special that night.
+There was no "fantastical imagery" conjured in my mind; all I saw were the stars, but I know that I experienced something special that night.
 I already had a soft spot for the art of storytelling, but listing to those stories passed down through generations convinced me that there is something a little bit magical